yakov-vaisbourd/yakov-vaisbourd.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at the mathematics and statistics department, McGill university, QC, Canada.
-I am working with Assoc.
+I am a postdoctoral researcher at the mathematics and statistics department, McGill university, QC, Canada. [comment]: <> ( I am working with Assoc.
 Prof. Tim Hoheisel and Asst.
-Prof. Courtney Paquette.
+Prof. Courtney Paquette.)